 Join us on June 2, 2019

-Thank you to the 112 golfers that joined us at Firestone Country Club!
-This years event was a huge success.
+Save the date for Tuesday, July 23, 2019, at Firestone Country Club.
+You can register your foursome today by clicking here.
 If you are interested in joining the 2019 Golf Classic planning committee, please contact: Katie Dager at 440-985-0114.

 Patient Symposium is an annual event designed to educate, empower, and engage kidney patients and caregivers.
-Thank you to everybody who attended this years event on September 9th!
+Save the date for October 6, 2019 for next year's event at the Crowne Plaza in Independence.
+Formal invitations and announcement to follow.

 The National Kidney Foundation's community-based initiative to educate about the kidneys, risk factors for kidney disease, and steps to take to keep kidneys healthy and reduce risk.